Domnis/Nebuni/README.md

 And, in shorter way...
 Nebuni make me think about... a bunny 🐰!
 (So, in same time, I got a name AND a logo, pretty cool, right? 😎)

 Also, Lepus is a small constellation, associated to Orion and his dogs (for story), but fainter than them...
 Like Nebuni, a smaller app than Unistellar's one (or any other company if some feature could be compatible to all of them)

+# Release
+Nebuni will be released on Apple's App Store and Google Play Store when the real v1 will be reach.

+Since that, a beta testing program will be lunch as soon as possible so it will be easy for all to test the app!

 # Roadmap
 Here are some elements to be added inside the app to have a good experience with the main feature currently focused.